Key information

 Placements and work experience

-You'll get plenty of experience dealing with patients and the public on this course, including a 16 week placement across each year of study.
+You'll get plenty of experience dealing with patients and the public on this course, including a total of 16 weeks of placement across all 4 years of the MPharm course.

 Possible placement locations include: